sashinpivotal/scs-workshop-2018/README.md

 -   There is an error in the “application.properties” file of the "timesheets-server".
 Change it to 5000.
-(Leaving it 2000 will not change the fundamental behavior, however.)
+(Leaving it 2000 will not change the outcome of the lab, however.)

     ```
     # requests that take more than 5 seconds will “fail fast”: